scarletquasar/CSharpApiImageConverter/README.md

 ### Manual Testing

-To test the API you might go to the endpoint `\test\` and paste the "ManualTests/ConversionTest.js" in the console, by the default code you will be redirected to a Lore Picsum image converted by the AspImageConverter.
+To test the API you might go to the endpoint `/test/` and paste the "ManualTests/ConversionTest.js" in the console, by the default code you will be redirected to a Lore Picsum image converted by the AspImageConverter.

 ### Unit Tests